timdoherty/front-end-test-driven-development-v2/README.md

 Step 16 represents one possible implementation of a Youtube player that meets your client's acceptance criteria.
 YMMV - your finished product need not match this implementation exactly - that's not the point of this exercise.
 The purpose of this tutorial was to provide a well-defined set of exercises to introduce and reinforce TDD concepts and implementation specifics through repeating the short TDD develompment cycle.

 ### TODO
 Nothing!
-You play some of your favorite videos on your new Youtube player! :)
+Go play some of your favorite videos on your new Youtube player! :)